Система Orphus

 Mobile communication and Wi-Fi +

 Stable mobile communication will only be available in Khabarovsk and Nikolaevsk-on-Amur.
-There will be no phone connection and Wi-Fi in Wrangel Bay and Ongachan Bay.
-Please, let your family and friends know in advance so they don't worry.
+There will be no phone connection or Wi-Fi in Wrangel Bay and Ongachan Bay.
+Please, let your family and friends know in advance so they do not worry.

 For emergency communication, the guides will be provided with a satellite phone.